 When the FBI shows up at his door accusing him of kidnapping, Got knows something is vastly wrong.
 He’s done a lot of things, but stealing children isn’t one of them.
 To clear his name, Got goes on the hunt for the missing kids and finds himself trapped in the realm of dreams.
 Ruled by a cunning goddess with her own agenda, the realm of dreams is filled with shifting realities and no way out.
 To rescue the children–and himself–Got must face the mysteries of this realm and its frightening adversaries head on.
 Even with all his magic, Got’s luck might have run out now that he’s lost.

-The latest novel in the Behindbeyond series, Got Hope continues the adventures of private investigator Goethe “Got” Luck as a deadly mystery forces Got to protect a mortal woman stranded in the land of the Fae.
+The second novel in the Behindbeyond series, Got Hope continues the adventures of private investigator Goethe “Got” Luck as a deadly mystery forces Got to protect a mortal woman stranded in the land of the Fae.

 Private investigator Goethe “Got” Luck saved humankind once already.
 With one dangerous enemy dead and another in exile for one-hundred years, both the mortal realm and the realm of the Fae—the Behindbeyond—seem to be safe.
 Now Got can go back to nice, normal detective work.

 Until a beautiful cheerleader lands in front of his house, strapped to a bomb.